kknet/AlgorithmicTrading/README.md

 python H2OAlgorithmicTrading.py
 python StandardAlgorithmicTrading.py

-Assumptions:
+#### Assumptions:
+1) h2o python modules installed (see Referenced at the bottom of the page)

--- 1) write permission on /tmp/ folder and write permission on current working folder
+2) write permission on /tmp/ folder and write permission on current working folder

---- 2) faced problems downloading files from H2O server and converting pd frames from/into H2O frames
+3) faced problems downloading files from H2O server and converting pd frames from/into H2O frames

+4) will work only in python 2.7

 ### Performance of H2OGeneralizedLinearEstimator(family = "gaussian")